HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 ## WordPress specific

-WordPress is the most commonly used CMS today - almost 3 out of 4 sites built with a CMS are using WordPress, thus deserving further discussion.
+WordPress is the most commonly used CMS today–almost 3 out of 4 sites built with a CMS are using WordPress, thus deserving further discussion.

 WordPress is an open source project, which has been around since 2003.
 Many sites built on WordPress use various themes and plugins, sometimes through page builders such as Elementor or Divi.